 Realistic AND Aspirational is an important metric to use as a measurement as you develop your Success Statement and corresponding elements of your MAP.
 If it’s only realistic, you are probably already achieving it.
 If it’s too aspirational, you likely could never achieve it.

-Developing a well-thought-out MAP and related Success Statement for your organization, or even for a section or division of your organization, should not be an exercise to set you up for failure.
+Developing a well-thought-out Success Statement and cooresponding MAP for how you will achieve success for your organization, or even for a section or division of your organization, should not be an exercise to set you up for failure.
 It’s an exercise in developing a plan that will lead your organization to your next desired point on the “success continuum.”